davdar/maam/writeup/paper.markdown

 {N∈ℤ,, x∈{1,2,3,4},, y∈{5,6}}
 ``````````````````````````````````````````````````

-In our framework we capture each flow property as a purely orthogonal parameter
+In our framework we capture the variation of path and flow sensitivity as a
-to the abstract interpreter.
-Flow properties will compose seamlessly with
+purely orthogonal parameter to the abstract interpreter.
+Path and flow
-choices of call-site sensitivity, object sensitivity, abstract garbage
+sensitivity will then compose seamlessly with choices of call-site sensitivity,
-collection, mcfa a la \citet{dvanhorn:Might2010Resolving}, shape analysis,
+object sensitivity, abstract garbage collection, mcfa a la
-abstract domain, etc. Most importantly, we empower the analysis designer to
+\citet{dvanhorn:Might2010Resolving}, shape analysis, abstract domain, etc. Most
+importantly, we empower the analysis designer to compartmentalize the path and
-compartmentalize the flow sensitivity of each component in the abstract state
+flow sensitivity of each component in the abstract state space independently.
-space independently.
-Constructing an analysis which is flow-sensitive in the
+Constructing an analysis which is flow-sensitive in the data-store and
-data-store and path-sensitive in the stack-store is just as easy as
+path-sensitive in the stack-store is just as easy as constructing a single path
-constructing a single flow property across the board, and one can alternate
+or flow sensitivity across the board, and one can alternate between them for
-between them for free.
+free.

 # Analysis Parameters